Zero-sum subsequences in bounded-sum $\{-r,s\}$-sequences: Avoidance of zero-sum arithmetic subsequences in -sequences

-A natural open question is whether the upper bounds for $M(r,s,k)$ can be improved.
+We now turn our focus to upper bounds on $M(r,s,k).$ Recall that we have the trivial bound $M(r,s,k)\le N(r,s,k)$ because a $k$-block is an arithmetic progression of length $k$ and common difference $1.$ A natural question is whether the upper bounds for $M(r,s,k)$ can be improved.
 It would be particularly interesting if one can prove for a constant $c_2 < \frac{rs}{(r+s)^2}$ for certain pairs $(r,s).$ Results such as these would imply that forbidding $k$-term arithmetic progressions decreases the number of terms in a zero-sum sequence by at least a constant ratio in these cases.
-We remark that in the case of $r=s=1$ the constant $c_2 = \frac{1}{4}$ in the upper bound cannot be improved.
-In particular, we provide the following construction.
+That being said, at least in the case of $r=s=1$ the constant $c_2 = \frac{1}{4}$ in the upper bound cannot be improved.